Commando 3 (film)

-Commando 3 is a 2019 Indian Hindi-language action thriller film directed by Aditya Datt and produced by Vipul Amrutlal Shah & Reliance Entertainment.
+Commando 3 is a 2019 Indian Hindi-language action thriller film directed by Aditya Datt and produced by Vipul Amrutlal Shah and Reliance Entertainment.
 The film is the third film of Commando franchise following Commando (2013) and Commando 2 (2017).
 It stars Vidyut Jammwal, with Gulshan Devaiah as the antagonist, alongside Adah Sharma and Angira Dhar.
 In the film, Karan goes undercover with Bhavana Reddy for an anti-terrorist mission in London.

 Filming commenced in September 2018 in Bradford and York City in England.
 The film was earlier planned to release in September 2019.
 It was finally released in cinemas on 29 November 2019.
-The film is the highest grossing film in the Commando film series, but was not much commercially successful due to its budget.
+The film is the highest-grossing film in the Commando film series, but was not much commercially successful due to its budget.

 Plot

 The Mumbai Police force arrest three young terrorist suspects and interrogates them, but doesn't receive any information.
 Karanveer "Karan" Singh Dogra is called to help the cops, but one of the suspects kills himself.
 Upon further investigation, Karan learns the suspects received money and VHS tapes containing a terrorist's message.
 Also, one of the suspects talks repeatedly about 9/11, which is decoded as an attack on India on the day of Deepavali.
 Karan also learns that the recordings were actually shot by a camera in London, and decides to go undercover along with Bhavana Reddy, who assisted him on his previous mission.
 Posing as a married couple, they arrive in London where Mallika Sood, an MI6 officer, takes them to their work station where another agent named Armaan Akhtar assists them.

 On the other hand, the British terrorist Buraq Ansari forces his son Abeer to watch him kill a man.
 Abeer's mother and Buraq's ex-wife Zahira wants to contact the cops, but is threatened by Buraq.
 After learning that two Indian agents have arrived in London to capture him, Buraq enlists his agents's help to track them while Karan and his team go through the same process to follow Buraq's agents.
 While pursuing a suspect, Karan meets Zahira and Abeer and soon gets involved in a bike chase with the suspect, resulting in the latter's accidental death.
 Karan retrieves his phone and answers Buraq's call, further telling him he would soon visit the dead suspect's house.
 Karan and the team arrive at the home, but outside is stopped by Buraq's goons.
 A fight breaks out, resulting in Karan getting thrown out of the house by an explosion.
 The video goes viral, and so does Bhavana's tweet supporting Karan.